 - Develop self-compassion.
 Self-compassion can help reduce your procrastination, as well as various issues that are associated with it, such as stress.
 It consists of three components that you should promote: self-kindness, which involves being nice to yourself, common humanity, which involves recognizing that everyone experiences challenges, and mindfulness, which involves accepting your emotions in a non-judgmental manner.

 - Develop self-efficacy.
-Self-efficacy is the belief in your ability to carry out the actions that you need to achieve your goals.
+Self-efficacy is the belief in your ability to perform the actions needed to achieve your goals.
 It can help you reduce your procrastination, as well as associated issues, such as anxiety.
 To develop self-efficacy, try to identify the various strategies that you can use to successfully complete your tasks on time, and think about your ability to execute those strategies successfully.

 In addition, keep the following in mind: